pablolessa/hturtle/README.md

 ## Other functions

  There are several functions in hturtle.py which are for internal use.
-The ones meant for interacting with the turtle are:
+The ones meant for interacting with the turtle are: reset, right, randomwalk, regularwalk, screenshot, side, forward, path, and allwalk.

- hturtle.reset()
- hturtle.right(angle in degrees)
- hturtle.randomwalk(step size, list of angles, number of steps) hturtle.regularwalk(step size, angle, number of steps) hturtle.screenshot(name to which .eps will be added) hturtle.side(number of sides) hturtle.forward(distance) hturtle.path(step size, list of turning angles) hturtle.allwalk(number of steps, step size, list of angles)

         >>> hturtle.reset()
         >>> for s in range(5,20):